 Why We Sponsor OpenStack Summits

 Trilio has been a proud sponsor of the OpenStack Summit for years.
 It’s a great opportunity for us to stay involved in the community and hear about new use cases for OpenStack and other open source tools.

 Plus, there are the obvious benefits of being a software vendor at a show: we can demonstrate first-hand the extensive ways we can tailor our agentless, non-disruptive, scalable solution to each organizations’ specific use cases and needs.
 As more major global companies rely on open-source technologies for integral parts of their infrastructure, the range of use cases has broadened significantly.
 Many CIOs now share an “open-source first” mentality when it comes to deploying new software and infrastructure.

 Once you’ve covered the show floor full of vendor tables, the keynote presentations generate lots of discussion around the “in” trends.
 You have the opportunity to attend over 200 technical breakouts, which is the perfect opportunity to learn from other users and hear about the steps they have taken for a successful journey to the cloud.
 Without experiencing it for yourself, it’s hard to imagine the authentic community driving OpenStack’s rapid expansion.

-Trilio, the only data protection for both OpenStack and RHV, will be sponsoring at booth C19 offering demos and free 30-day proof of concepts for attendees to test the software in their own environments.
+Trilio, the only data protection for both OpenStack and RHV, will be sponsoring, offering both live demos and free 30-day proof of concepts for attendees to test the software in their own environments.